-Which restraint do Luse?
+Which child car restraint do Luse?

-- An approved child car restraint meets the mandatory requirements of the Australian/ New Zealand Standard (AS/NZS 1754) for child restraints.
-Restraints complying with this standard will carry an AS/NZS compliance sticker. - Restraints purchased in other countries do not meet the Australian/New Zealand Standard, and are illegal to use in Australia. - Restraints complying with AS/NZS 1754 manufactured before 2011 use weight limits as guides for use. - From 2011 onward, restraints use seated height of the child as the guide for usage height markers on the restraints will guide correct usage. - Always refer to and follow the manufacturer's instructions for your restraint. - Always check the age and history of older and second hand restraints.
+- Use an approved child car restraint which meets the mandatory requirements of the Australian/ New Zealand Standard (AS/NZS 1754) for child car restraints.
+Restraints complying with the standard will have AS/NZS 1754 printed on the restraint labelling. - Do not use child car restraints purchased in other countries.
+Only Australian Standards compliant child car restraints can be sold and used in Australia. - Prior to the introduction of the 2010 edition of AS/NZS 1754, restraint types were recommended based on the weight of the child.
+Current restraints use the child's age and height to determine suitability for use. - Always refer to and follow the manufacturer's instructions for your restraint. - Always check the age and history of older and second hand restraints.
 They should be less than 10 years old and have never been involved in a crash.